chernyshev-alex/rust-fp/README.md

 # rust-fp
-Some functinal operators from scala cats library immplemented in rust
+Some functinal operators from scala cats library implemented in rust

 1 arrows